-Uganda Attractions & Travel Information
+Uganda Tourist Attractions, Uganda Travel Information

 Welcome to Uganda: – We send you warm greetings from a country which we Ugandans fondly refer to as the Pearl of Africa.
 African Pearl Safaris (APS) is a tour company based in Kampala-Uganda.
 Uganda Tourist Attractions are in plenty and very fascinating.
 Read our Uganda Travel Information and book with us to experience Uganda tourist attractions.

 Bwindi Impenetrable National Park: – is home to roughly half of the world’s mountain gorillas.
 Bwindi is an afromontane forest with dense under growth of fern, vines, and shrubs.